hubudibu/zerda-exam-python/README.md

 ### Explain the algorithm seen in `third.py`.
 Use a flowchart, structogram or pseudo code.
 [2p]
 #### Your answer:
+    	You can see in the flowchart.jpg.

 ### How can you create a graphical user interface and draw a rectangle on it in python?
 What are the tools needed for it?
 [2p]
 #### Your answer:
+    We can use to draw something the Tkinter module.
+    First step to import all from the Tkinter module, than "root = Tk()" Then we have to draw a canvas, with a width and height.
+    We have to create line with multiple points, and built a triangle.
+    And, at the and "root.mainloop()" to see permanent out canvas.

 ### What does V stand for in MVC?
 [2p]
 #### Your answer:
+    In the model-view-controller the v is the view.
+    The view manages the display of information.
+The view can handle the informations, that we would like to show for the user.
+The view is in direct relation with the controller, so the controller gives infos for the view.
+The view and the model does not known for each other.